george24601/notes/pm/misc.md

 Change the culture by exposing the stressful stuations, do it many times if once does not work

-BRIEF for email: background, reason, information (bullet points), End (what notes you want to finish), Follow-up(image what questions the other side will ask)

 Individual development plan??